sequenceiq/slider/src/site/md/manpage.md

 Important: This deletes all the database data.

-### stop \<cluster>  \[--waittime time]
+### freeze \<cluster>  \[--waittime time]
-Stop the cluster.
+freeze the cluster.
 The HBase cluster is scheduled to be destroyed.
 The cluster settings are retained in HDFS.

 The --waittime argument can specify a time in seconds to wait for the cluster to be destroyed.

-If an unknown (or already stopped) cluster is named, no error is returned.
+If an unknown (or already frozen) cluster is named, no error is returned.

-### start \<cluster>
+### thaw \<cluster>

-Resume the cluster: recreate the cluster from its previous state.
+Resume a frozen cluster: recreate the cluster from its previous state.
 This will include a best-effort attempt to create the same number of nodes as before, though their locations may be different.
 The same zookeeper bindings as before will be used.

-### islive \<cluster>

-probe for a cluster being live.
-If not, an error code is returned.
-The probe does not check the status of the HBase services, merely that a cluster has been deployed
+If a cluster is already running, this is a no-op

 ### flex \<cluster> \[--workers count] \[--persist true|false]